 For this purpose it is helpful to look at wellbeing on different levels: physical, soul/mental and spiritual wellbeing and below are a few thoughts that might be helpful guides in each area.

 Looking after your physical health is essential.
 It not only ensures you have a strong immune system that can cope with viruses and bugs, it also helps your body cope with the effects of stress.
-Research has shown that stress can effect us on a cellular level, which in the long run can lead to illness.
+Research has shown that stress can affect us on a cellular level, which in the long run can lead to illness.
 However, if we have a healthy lifestyle, our cells will not be affected by stress in the same way.
 There are several components in a healthy lifestyle: getting enough sleep, having a balanced, healthy diet, reducing sugar, alcohol, and caffeine, drinking enough water to keep your body hydrated and eliminate toxins, and getting enough exercise.
 Most people will have a notion of what these involve and there are many resources online that can help you with the details if need be.

-So if you are tempted to deal with this situation by snacking and watching non-stop Netflix, maybe you need to rethink your coping strategies as this will not help you come out of this time healthy and ready to go again.
+So if you are tempted to deal with this situation by snacking and watching non-stop Netflix, maybe you need to rethink your coping strategies, as this will not help you come out of this time healthy and ready to go again.
 Reducing tension and bringing awareness to your body through practices such as Eurythmy can also help us maintain an alertness, centredness and presence to help us remain conscious of ourselves and our reactions.

 Looking after our inner life is just as important as our physical wellbeing.
 While we cannot change what is happening in the world right now, how we think and feel about it colours our own reality.
 Thoughts and feelings are real and through them we create both our present inner climate and our future.
 Using this time to become more mindful of our habits, practices and thoughts and feelings can help us go through this situation not just coping, but nurturing ourselves on a soul-level.
 This can be the perfect time for you to finally practise meditation, to learn that craft you always wanted to learn, to explore your creativity, to read, to sing, to reconnect with nature, to ….
 Even if your physical space is small, your internal world can be infinite and with all external distractions being shut down this could just be the time to explore this world.